Shyngys001/BookStore-Management-System/README.md

 This table is already in 3NF.
 It has a <code>primary key </code>, and there are no partial or transitive dependencies.
 Therefore, normalization is not required.

+<b>Table</b>: <code>Books</code>

+<b>Attributes</b>: book_id, author_id, publisher_id, name, price.
+This satisfies the requirements of 3NF because there are no transitive dependencies and all non-key attributes are dependent on the primary key of each table.

 <a id="coding"></a>